konradgadecki/lab-devops/projekt/readme.md

 # How to try out?
 ##Frontend
  is exposed in to ways: through Ingress and NodePort.
-To access it via Ingress, browse: https://localhost
+To access it via Ingress, browse: https://localhost https://localhost/api To access it bypassing Ingreess, browse: http://localhost:30009

-To access it bypassing Ingreess, browse: http://localhost:30009
+Access kubernetes redis: kubectl exec -it <pod_id> -- redis-cli Access kubernetes postgres: kubectl exec -it <pod_id> -- /bin/sh Log on to postgres DB: psql -U postgres

 ##Backend
  is exposed through default type of kube service: ClusterIP